Being a good neighbour

 Concerns or witnessed incidents should be reported directly to Greater Manchester Police.
 Residents can contact 999 for an emergency or 101 for non-emergency.
 You can also do this online.

-Over recent months, our students have provided lots of support to the Manchester community, either through volunteering or working tirelessly to support our NHS.
+Our students provide lots of support to the Manchester community, either through volunteering or working tirelessly to support our NHS.

 There's a wealth of opportunities for you to get involved and feel part of Manchester.